openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 ## Optimize graphs

 nGraph supports a growing number of optimization passes, which can be applied to a graph to increase model execution performance.
-In order to perform constant folding of sub-graphs you can use the `ConstantFolding` pass.
-To do this you will need to create an optimization pass `Manager`, register the passes you want to execute and feed an nGraph function to the configured pass manager.
+To perform constant folding of subgraphs, you can use the `ConstantFolding` pass.
+To do this, create an optimization pass `Manager`, register the passes you need to execute, and feed an nGraph function to the configured pass manager.

-The following code example illustrates the principal:
+The following code example illustrates the process:

 ```python
 from ngraph.impl.passes import Manager